-Sociology: Aging, Fertility, Marriage, Mental health, Migration, Physical health, Social Capital, Sub-Saharan Africa, Quantitative Methods
+Sociology: Aging, Marriage, Mental Health, Migration, Physical Health, Social Capital, Sub-Saharan Africa, Quantitative Methods

 Dr. Myroniuk received his PhD in Sociology from the University of Maryland.
 He then took a position as a postdoctoral research associate at Brown University’s Population Studies & Training Center until starting at Mason in 2017.
-Dr. Myroniuk is a social demographer whose current work includes examinations of the relationships between village characteristics and migration behavior/perceptions; social participation and health; marriage and health outcomes of older adults; family composition and wealth; social connections and educational achievement; and the determinants of health risk perceptions among youth.
-His work is set in Malawi, South Africa, Ethiopia, India, and the US.
+Dr. Myroniuk is a social demographer whose current work includes examinations of the relationships between village characteristics and migration behavior/perceptions; social participation and health; marriage and health outcomes of older adults; family composition and wealth; social connections and educational achievement; and household shocks and migration.
+His published work is set in Malawi, South Africa, and India.

 Dr. Myroniuk’s research has been published/accepted in venues such as the Journal of Health and Social Behavior, The Journals of Gerontology Series B: Psychological Sciences and Social Sciences, Demographic Research, Sociology of Development, International Migration Review, Journal of Ethnic and Migration Studies, and African Studies.
-Although he received formal training in Sociology, his research incorporates theoretical perspectives from Anthropology, Economics, and Public Health.
+Although he received formal training in Sociology, his research incorporates theoretical perspectives and empirical considerations from anthropology, economics, and public health.
 Lastly, Dr. Myroniuk has expertise in quantitative research techniques.